 Keeping up with home improvements is the best way to maintain and improve your home’s value.
-When homeowners defer the maintenance, when they decide to sell their home, they often find that the list of repairs and updates is overwhelming.
+When homeowners defer the maintenance, when they decide to sell their home, they often find that the list of repairs and updates can be overwhelming.

-If you are a getting ready to sell your home, and you’re a homeowner who keeps up with the maintenance, you can have the luxury of attending to the small home improvements that can make a big impact.
-Or, if you’re not in the place to do any major renovations right now, and your appliances are newer and working just fine, here are a few small things that you can all do that will add up to meaningful improvements in your home:
+If you are a getting ready to sell your home, and you’re a homeowner who keeps up with the maintenance, you can enjoy attending to the small home improvements that can make a big impact.
+Or, if you’re not in the place to do any major renovations right now, here are a few small things that you can all do that will add up to meaningful improvements in your home:

 Energy Saving Improvements

 Today’s home buyers rank energy efficiency high on their list of wants.
 As newer homes over the last decade have added more energy efficient features, expectations have risen all around.
 Here are some small improvements that can make a difference.